LaffertyDev/Portal0/src/client/battlemap/readme.md

 - Support accessibility features (Vision impaired, hand-impaired, screen-assist, hearing-impaired)
 - Don't be an Asshole

+## Misclaneous Ideas That Need Sorted

+- What if you could bind an object to a local grid, and if you move that local grid the object moves with it?
+    - What if you could bind an environmental effect to give the appearance of movement, e.g. on a boat or an airship?
+    - What would happen if two local grids don't line up?
+    - How to define a local grid?
+- Ability to "path" a token, so that that token can automatically move (e.g. a Guard on guard patrol for out of combat)
+    - This should be used like a "shift click" system from RTS games
+- Ability to specify custom borders for grids (https://www.reddit.com/r/battlemaps/comments/7dceui/new_themes_just_released_for_mipui_my_free_online/)
+- "Traits" on objects, such as Lootable
+    - User right clicks on chest token, "add trait", "lootable", "Short Sword +1"
+- Bind arbitrary actions to "tables"
+    - User right clicks on chest token, "add trait", "lootable", "bind to LOOT TABLE 1-4 NO MAGIC"
+    - User right clicks on art, "show overlay", "My Custom Plot Window #5"
+    - User right clicks on goblin token, "Add Trait", "Talk", "Trigger" -> Death / HP 0 -> "Action" -> "Death Table - Goblin"
+- "Context Menu" actions should use tags, such as e.g. "Lootable", "Container", "Storage", "Pouch", "Bag", all go to the same feature
+- Character Sheets - drag and drop skills to use them
+- Define Design Methodology, under what cases should UI elements be usable for consistency? e.g. when is a feature context-menu supported, drag n drop supported, mobile-friendly, etc..
+- UI element idea for "adding"
+    - Rendered as "Add a <>" e.g. "Add a token", "Add an item", etc..
+    - Once clicked / touched, replaced with combobox with focus
+    - Maximum of 10 items rendered with scroll (hard cap on 100 items?)
+    - Bottom-most option outside of scroll range on the viewport should be "Advanced", which opens the wizard for the associated thing

 ## 2d Paint Editor Features [Core, Editor]

 First, "battlemap" is a 2d / 3d image editor!!!
 We need very rad 2d paint editor features that would make Photoshop blush.
 The user interface for this must be perfectly intuitive.